MangoMusicMedia/mango-music/README.md

 Mango Music is a social media platform in which users can build connections over what they love the most, music!
 Users can search for tracks, discover new tunes, listen to song previews, and most importantly, share their thoughts and start a discussion about a particular piece.
 Whether visitors prefer meeting new people by visiting the explore page or sharing the new indie band they just dicovered with their tight-knit circle, Mango Music has something for all music lovers alike.
 [Visit Mango Music](https://mango-music-fsp.herokuapp.com/#/welcome) today and see what all the hype is about.

 ## Features
-* A database to store user information- such as user sign in information and post/ music preference references
+* Create new account creation and login
-* A Web application for users to create, edit, or delete posts about songs and albums they would like to share
+* Create, edit, or delete posts about songs and albums they would like to share
-* Users can also create, edit or delete 'playlists' on their personal profile to organize their music posts
+* Like or add comments to posts
+* View feed of recently made posts
+* View own posts on profile
+* Utilize search bar to find new songs to share
+* View profiles of and follow users
 * Users can expect a responsive application that is intuitive to use and has a consistent look and feel

 ## Technologies